 Cookies are small text files that can be used by websites to make a user’s experience more efficient.

-Preference cookies enable our Site to remember information that changes the way the website behaves or looks, like your preferred language or the region that you are in.
+Preference cookies enable our Website to remember information that changes the way the Website behaves or looks, like your preferred language or the region that you are in.

 ||Google Analytics – Used to throttle request rate